K20shores/BlogIt/README.md

 When you are done viewing the website type `deactivate` to close the python virutal environment.

 -----
-A small blogging project, intended for review by FrogSlayer LLC

 Django tutorial:
  - 8 hours